AirPods are connected but no sound? Try these fixes

 Disable Anynet+ in the Samsung TV Settings

-1. Right-click Windows and open Sound Settings.
+1. Right-click the speaker icon on the taskbar and open Sound Settings.

 Set the AirPods Hands-Free AG Audio as the Default Device in Windows